Neurogenic Bladder Specialist in Enfield, CT

 - Medications to relax muscles

-When symptoms of an under-active bladder don’t improve with conservative therapies, Dr. Pregenzer may recommend one of several types of surgery, such as urinary diversion surgery, bladder augmentation, or sphincter resection.
+When symptoms of an under-active bladder don’t improve with conservative therapies, Dr. Pregenzer, Jr. may recommend one of several types of surgery, such as urinary diversion surgery, bladder augmentation, or sphincter resection.